csc-training/openacc/docs/01-b-parallel-concepts.md

 - Parallel programs often contain sequential parts
 - *Amdahl's law* gives the maximum speed-up in the presence of non-parallelizable parts
-- Main reason for limited strong scaling
+- Main reason for limited scaling
 -  Maximum speed-up is
 <small>
 $$